alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-02.md

 - Prepare environment for AKS failures
 - Load and scope Chaos Experiment to the workload's web tier
+- Observe a failure of a Pod
+- Scale your application in AKS
+- Retry your experiment and fail one of the Pods

 ## Food for thought